Nobody Sees

 "Nobody Sees" is a song by Powderfinger from their sixth album Dream Days at the Hotel Existence.
 It is the third single from the album and was released in Australia on 1 December 2007.
 The announcement that it would be released as a single came at the same time as releasing the music video to the internet on the official Universal Records website.

-Despite positive critical response, the song charted poorly, peaking at 51 on the ARIA Singles Chart.
+Despite positive critical response, the song peaked at 51 on the ARIA Singles Chart.

 Background

 "Nobody Sees" was recorded by Powderfinger for their 2007 album Dream Days at the Hotel Existence at Sunset Sound Studio, Los Angeles, California, in early 2007 with producer Rob Schnapf.
 In an interview with Jay and the Doctor on Triple J in November 2007, Fanning noted that the song is a "bookend" to Powderfinger's early breakout single "Pick You Up" from Double Allergic.
 He goes on to note that "It's 'who's going to pick you up now?'.
 Cause I'm not doing it any more."
 Fanning also noted that he considers the song a "spacey ballad".
 Though the band had previously released songs featuring piano, they had decided for this album to record with session pianist Benmont Tench, who previously had played for Tom Petty and the Heartbreakers, who were one of the inspirations of the album.
 This was in contrast to previous efforts where piano parts had been performed by Fanning or local Australian pianists.
 Despite Tench's performance on the song, Fanning appears in the music video as playing piano.